mjenior/promptpal/README.md

 ## Installation and Setup

-First, ensure you have Python 3.10+ installed on your system.
-You can install the ChatGPT-CLI tool directly from the repository.

-Clone the repository and install:
+Clone the repository and install using <pip>:

 ```bash
 git clone https://github.com/mjenior/llm_api.git